karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 ## **Conclutions**

-* Journalism is a less successful and commercial type of campaign.
+* Journalism is a less successful and less profitable type of campaign.

-* Obtained results showed that two the most successful and profitable category of the projects are: Theater > Music
+* Obtained results showed that two of the most successful and profitable category of the projects are Theater and Music: Theater > Music

 * In the Theater-Category, the most successful division is Plays.
 In the case of the Music-Category, Rock music is the most fortunate.